Reclaiming Gift Aid through ChurchSuite (UK only)

 - Download PDF downloads your Gift Aid claim in a PDF format.

 Claim CSV format

 By default, the Claim CSV is output in HMRC format, which must be used when producing a claim file for HMRC but note the Custom format that can be used for non-HMRC purposes...

 ...to choose the Giver and Custom Fields included or excluded from the claim file, and whether the donations are aggregated for each giver or listed individually.
 In addition to

 For example, you can produce an anonymised claim CSV file by unticking and excluding the giver Name field from the file, or you might find a non-aggregated file helpful for donation reconciliation purposes.

 Reporting Gift Aid donations

-To report all donations, including those where Gift Aid is not claimable, the "Giving" > "Reports" > "Donations Total" report can be used in a similar way.
+To report all donations, including those where Gift Aid is not claimable, the Donations Total report can also be used.

 You can easily roll back any completed or submitted claims to the pre-review stage and even delete the claim.
 (Donations are preserved when a claim is deleted and are therefore claimable in another claim).
 This may be necessary where HMRC have not received your claim for any reason and you now wish to re-submit a new claim, perhaps with additional claimable donations.

 However, there may come a time when you have retained your historically submitted claims for long enough and now wish to delete those claims and all the donations within the claim.
 Note that HMRC requires claims and donation data to be retained for 6 years after the end of the tax year to which the claim relates.
 For example, a claim covering donations for the period 6th April 2014 to 5th April 2015 that was submitted on 21st April 2015 will be deletable 6 years from 5th April 2016 (the end of the tax year in which the claim submission date exists) i.e. on 5th April 2022.